GeorgieEggleton/paragon/README.md

 #### Hero Image Text
 There is a text box over the hero image on each page that introduces the user to page and gives a short overview of what that page is about.
 On a desktop this can will display offset to the left or right depending on the image behind and what works best with that image.
 On a smaller screen such as a mobile the text box will be more centered to allow for the text to be easily readable.

-SCREEN SHOT OF HERO IMAGE ON DESKTOP AND MOBILE

 #### Opening Paragraphs
 The opening paragraphs on the home page and adventures page give a slightly longer explanation of the intentions of the page.